 We can shrink class sizes by adding more teachers.
 There are no bond referendums.
 There are no tax increases.
 There are no upfront costs.
 There is no discrimination against poorer districts.
 Help us improve student performance via smaller class sizes while doing what’s right for our planet!

-The K-12 sector alone spends $6 billion annually in the U.S. on energy bills, more than textbooks and computers combined, and second only to teacher salaries.
+ZERO Energy Schools The K-12 sector alone spends $6 Billion annually in the U.S. on energy bills, more than textbooks and computers combined, and second only to teacher salaries.
 Reducing energy usage by 20 percent across the education sector would result in energy cost savings of more than $3.3 billion that K-12 schools, colleges, and universities can better spend on educating students.
 Zero energy design and construction provides an opportunity to decrease spending on operations and maintenance of facilities, which can provide savings for reinvestment in the classroom.
 Thanks to the incorporation of energy performance goals into deep retrofit and new construction projects, K-12 schools have seen a rapid rise in the adoption of zero energy design.
 One of the benefits school districts across the nation have also seen are that the technologies featured in these advanced buildings provide students first-hand exposure to energy efficiency in the classroom and basically serve as a natural conduit to making science, technology, engineering and math (STEM) lesson plans more engaging.